Robert Hayes (serial killer): Long Island serial killer

 Between December 2010 and April 2011, the bodies of ten women were found buried under numerous beaches along Long Island, New York.
 All the women that were found had engaged in prostitution, similar to the killings in Daytona Beach.
 This prompted theories to suggest both sets of murders could have been perpetrated by the same person, and some people also hinted a possible connection to the Eastbound Strangler, an Atlantic City killer that murdered four women in 2006.
 If it were to be true, then that meant an unidentified serial killer was responsible for up to 18 murders across the East Coast of the United States between 1996 and 2010.

 Investigators have publicly stated however there was no evidence to suggest one person was behind all the murders, and other evidence that has been collected over the years has since ruled out this theory.

 Identification and arrest

-Lori Napolitano, chief of the Florida Department of Law Enforcement's forensics department, reported that DNA collected from Daytona Beach Killer victims was run through a genetic database used by people trying to find long-lost relatives and a link to Hayes was established.
+DNA collected from Daytona Beach Killer victims was run through a genetic database used by people trying to find long-lost relatives and a link to Hayes was established.
 Hayes was put under surveillance and police collected a used cigarette butt surreptitiously that linked him to the killings.

 On September 15, 2019, Palm Beach County officials arrested Hayes, 37, at his West Palm Beach home for the killing of Rachel Bey.
 He was charged with one count of first-degree murder, and was ordered to be held without bail.
 DNA found on Bey matched DNA recovered from Gunther and Green, two of the Daytona Beach Killer's victims and ballistics tests connect Hayes to the killing of Patton.
 Hayes was transferred to Volusia County Jail, where he was charged with three additional counts of first-degree murder.